The Commercial Expansion of

 The confectioners crank out some 90 million chocolate bunnies, an avalanche of 16 billion jelly beans, and Peeps beyond enumeration just for the Easter baskets that 88 percent of American parents load up for their kids.
 Based on numbers like these, all those tips and caveats that apply to Halloween should probably be dusted off and posted for Easter as well.

-- Parents wind up eating half the candy that their kids bring home at Halloween, especially the chocolate kind.
+- Parents wind up eating half the candy that their kids bring home for Halloween, especially the chocolate kind.
 It’s reasonable to assume that in the process of purchasing Easter goodies and assembling them in baskets for the kids, a percentage thereof will wind up inside the parent as well, especially since Easter is primarily devoted to the parentally beloved chocolate.
 Prepare to exercise great restraint.

 - Avoid buying treats that are your own particular favorites.
 And bear in mind that the less total candy you bring into the home, the less your share will amount to.